What is a school physical?

 Most middle and high schools require students to bring proof of a medical test called a physical stating that they are in good enough health to participate in extracurricular activities.
 This is a routine examination, much like a check-up, which checks the overall health of the student.
-University Urgent Care in Fort Worth, TX provides physicals in our private examination rooms with the help of our board-certified physicians.
+University Urgent Care in Fort Worth, TX provides physicals in our private examination rooms with the help of ER doctors and nurse practitioners.
 We currently serve the Paschal, Tanglewood, TCU, and Frisco Heights neighborhoods from our convenient location and offer comprehensive care, including school physicals, for students of all ages.

 If your child needs to have a physical to participate in sports, you can bring him or her to University Urgent Care.
 A sports physical will not be as in-depth as an annual physical.
 Usually, the only requirement that a physician states that your child is healthy and can participate in the requested sport.
 An annual physical is more involved with your child's medical and family medical history.
 However, a sports physical is very limited in what is covered.
 Your child will still need to have an annual physical because it will focus on all aspects of his or her health.
 The good news is that we offer both for your convenience.

 Consistent, annual school physicals can allow parents and physicians the opportunity to catch medical conditions that may not have otherwise been realized.
 Comprehensive school physicals, which thoroughly examine a student's well-being, allow them to maintain their good health or address declining health.
 Tests to determine the student's range of motion, eyesight, hearing, and cognition can help to assure the school/program whether or not the student is healthy enough for vigorous activity throughout the sports season.
 Furthermore, annual physicals may uncover a silent health condition, allowing it to be addressed and treated before becoming severe.